 One common issue that a lot of recumbent bike manufacturers run into is making their tightening pegs very rough and hard to use, but Marcy put focus on these little grievances to improve them.

-Over time, you will have to tighten this bike.
+Over time, you will have to tighten this recumbent bike.
 Vibrations and use will weaken the frame (at the points that you attach it), so it’s important to perform maintenance as often as possible to avoid long-term issues.

-It’s a budget-friendly unit, so this is just one of those issues that come with the territory.
+This best recumbent bike is a budget-friendly unit, so this is just one of those issues that come with the territory.

 That being said, the thickness of all the piping makes this frame sturdy, supporting up to 300 lbs of user weight.

-The LCD screen on most exercise bikes and machinery in general tends to be severely lacking, but Marcy gives you a clear screen design with enough backlighting to actually view the backlighting with ease.
+The LCD screen on most exercise bikes and machinery in general tends to be severely lacking, but Marcy recumbent bike gives you a clear screen design with enough backlighting to actually view the backlighting with ease.

 Marcy’s warranty here is a little weak, all things considered.
 They offer a two-year coverage term on the frame, and stipulations have changed over time on labor and the parts.

-Schwinn is best known for their actual bicycles that they produce, but just because this isn’t going to take you down the lane doesn’t mean that you can’t get in a fantastic workout.
+Schwinn is best known for their actual recumbent bicycles that they produce, but just because this isn’t going to take you down the lane doesn’t mean that you can’t get in a fantastic workout.

 Their recumbent bike series comes with three separate models, but based on pricing, durability, and some key features, we’ve gone with the Series 270 for our review.